chrisjpowers/kona/README.md

-h1.
-Kona - A JavaScript Binding Library
+= Kona - A JavaScript Binding Library

-NOTE: Still early development, so this library will likely have breaking changes in the future.
+_NOTE: Still early development, so this library will likely have breaking changes in the future._

 The goal of Kona is to give JavaScript developers a lightweight binding framework that can be added mid-project (as opposed to something like SproutCore or Backbone).
 Kona ships with a set of bindable